top of page

 Performance in Visual Arts Spaces

-Performing Art is a collaborative performance project originally developed by the Hudson Valley Performing Arts Laboratory under the direction of Liz Dahmen.
-Now an independent program, it brings together an ensemble of local artists and community members to create a live performance in response to current museum and gallery exhibitions.
+Performing Art is a collaborative performance project developed by Liz Dahmen that brings together an ensemble of local artists and community members to create a live performance in response to current museum and gallery exhibitions.

 Please contact us below to learn more about what Performing Art can bring to your institution!